-Default Floppy Disk Drive
+Default Floppy/CD Disk Drive

-Choose the letter of the floppy disk drive on your computer, usually A. This is the disk drive which will be first opened when using the Save to Floppy Disk or Open from Floppy Disk File commands at the Main Screen.
+Choose the letter of the Floppy/CD disk drive on your computer, usually A. This is the disk drive which will be first opened when using the Save to Floppy/CD Disk or Open from Floppy/CD Disk File commands at the Main Screen. .
+IMPORTANT: